learn-co-curriculum/dsc-document-classification-with-naive-bayes/README.md

 ## Introduction

-In this lesson you'll investigate another implementation of the Bayesian framework in order to classify youtube videos into the appropriate topic.
-The dataset you'll be investigating again come from kaggle.
+In this lesson, you'll investigate another implementation of the Bayesian framework in order to classify youtube videos into the appropriate topic.
+The dataset you'll be investigating again comes from kaggle.
 For further information, you can check out the original dataset here: https://www.kaggle.com/extralime/math-lectures

 ## Objectives